scottj97/environment-modules-in-git/README.md

 * You have Environment Modules installed on your system

-* You have a Unix user named `modules` that exists only for managing the modulefiles, and controlling updates to them.
+* You have a Unix user named `modules` that exists only for managing the Modulefiles, and controlling updates to them.

 * The path `/home/modules/modulefiles` is in your `modulesrc` file: